 The last thing we need to do is check and see if our answer makes sense.
 Does the answer make sense?
 Why?

-Let's count the number of coins you earned today and mark them on your Treasure Map.
+Let's count the number of coins your group earned today and mark them on your Treasure Map.